About Mary

 • Tap (Rhythm Hoofin’ Tap within the vernacular of African, Irish and English Diaspora, and Show/Musical Theatre Tap based )

-• Improvisation, Contact Improvisation (Polly Motley and Steve Paxton based)
+• Contact Improvisation (Polly Motley and Steve Paxton based)

 • Choreography (Laban Movement Analysis based)

-• Dance Theory/Appreciation – Dance in Society using material promoting D.E.I.B
+• Dance Theory/Appreciation – Dance in Society using material promoting the roots of each Dance form.

-• Dance History – using material promoting D.E.I.B
+• Dance History – using material promoting the roots of each Dance form.

 • Dance Production